Major US stock indexes hit record highs in November, and the flat yield curve eased recession fears.

 Forecasts can be entertaining, and even persuasive at times, but investing based on them can be hazardous to your wealth.
 Try to keep an open mind about 2020, and don’t get too attached to any one particular outlook.

-Start 2020 prepared and ready
+How fund investors can start 2020 prepared and ready